Permissible Usage Policy

 You may only use the Platform in accordance with all applicable laws and regulations, including but not restricted to any applicable licensing requirements.
 This is entirely under Your responsibility and SpotOption shall not be responsible for any illegal, non-compliant or unauthorized use of the Platform by You.
 You may not rely on SpotOption or make any representations with respect to SpotOption in this regard.

-It is also Your responsibility to ensure that Your Traders are aware of the fact that binary options trading on the Platform is intended for users who are not prohibited from participating in trading activity under the laws of any applicable jurisdiction.
+It is also Your responsibility to ensure that Your Traders are aware of the fact that OTC Derivatives trading on the Platform is intended for users who are not prohibited from participating in trading activity under the laws of any applicable jurisdiction.

 You may not use the Platform for trading with Traders physically located in the United States of America, other than through a licensed exchange.